SC asks AAP MP Raghav Chadha to meet RS Chairperson to tender unconditional apology | www.lokmattimes.com

 In its order, a bench headed by CJI D.Y.
 Chandrachud and comprising Justices J.B.
 Pardiwala and Manoj Misra said that the apology tendered by the AAP leader will be “sympathetically” considered by the Rajya Sabha Chairperson.

-Advocate Shadan Farasat, who appeared for Chadha, said that his client is the youngest member of Rajya Sabha and will not hesitate to tender unconditional apology afresh.
+Advocate Shadan Farasat, who appeared for Chadha, said that his client is the youngest member of Rajya Sabha and will not hesitate to tender unconditional apology afresh, adding that the lawmaker had begged pardon at earlier occasions as well.

-Chadha has petitioned the Supreme Court challenging his suspension from the Rajya Sabha.
+"He is the youngest member of the house and there is no problem in tendering the apology," Farasat said.

-On Monday, the top court had remarked that suspending an MP does have “serious repercussions” on the right of the electorate being represented by him.
+The top court directed that the plea may be listed for further hearing after Diwali break when it may be apprised of the status of the case.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app